Event Formats

 Singles Format – single game pool play matches with rally scoring to 21, win by 2.
 Medal match finals will be a best 2 of 3 set to 15, win by 2.

 Doubles/Mixed Format – single game pool play matches to 11, win by 2.
-Medal bracket matches play to 15, win by 2.
+Medal bracket match semi finals and finals will be a best 2 of 3 set to 11, win by 2.

 All Other Event Formats